Kontantstøtte – care allowance

 2.1 Current amount

-The amount of benefit paid depends on the situation - the full rate is DKK 7500 per child.
+The amount of benefit paid depends on the situation - the full rate is NOK 7500 per child.

 Depending on the number of hours the child attends a publicly subsidized nursery, the amount of the benefit paid decreases.